jbehneKSU/DiscordBot-Team1/README.md

 The Required Packages for this bot to be ran on a computer are the following:

 - asyncio
 - discord
 - itertools

-- gspread

 - dotenv
+- python-gemini-api
 - google api

 The google API package installation is found in the link on how to setup google api access.

-To install the other packages, run pip3 install and it should install the package.
+To install the other packages, run pip install and it should install the package.
 Do this for all the packages and you should be good to move on
+(Use pip3 for Mac/Linux)

 ## Final setup for the bot ##
-Run the bot.py via python3 python3 bot.py
+Run the bot.py via python bot.py

-And run any command that tries to access the google sheets

-these commands are points, toxicity, wins, matchmake

-This will pull up a google signin window in your browser.
-You must sign into the google account that has access to both the googlesheet and the api access

-Once that is done, the bot will function without issues
+(Use python3 for Mac/Linux)